Want to learn how to start a blog?

 How to connect your domain name with your web hosting

-To connect your domain name with your web hosting, you just need to complete one more step:
+To connect your domain name with your web hosting, you just need to complete these steps:

-- Follow this guide to find your SiteGround nameservers
+- Follow this guide to find your DreamHost nameservers

 - Go to Namecheap